mcyph/speedysvc/README.rst

 to make sure server resources are more effectively utilised.

-There is a service management web interface, showing logs/performance data for each service, and allowing stopping/starting services individually:
+There is a service management web interface, showing logs/performance data for each service, and allowing stopping/starting services individually.
+Each service is started separately in individual processes and has individual logs so as to be able to track down events and errors without being overwhelmed with too much information:

   .. image:: docs/web_index_screenshot.png